-MVP Strategies is an organization that provides gender violence prevention education and training to a variety of clients in the public and private sectors.
+MVP Strategies is an organization that provides sexual harassment and gender violence prevention training to a variety of clients in the public and private sectors.

 We utilize the concepts and curricular materials first developed in the pioneering Mentors in Violence Prevention (MVP) program.

 MVP is a mixed-gender, multi-racial, gender violence, bullying and gay-bashing prevention program that was the first large-scale attempt to apply the bystander approach to issues of sexual harassment, sexual assault and relationship abuse.
 MVP also frames gender violence prevention as a leadership issue for administrators, faculty and students at all levels of the educational system.

 The leadership and bystander focus allows the issues of gender violence prevention to be framed within a context of inclusion and responsibility for everyone.

 MVP has been implemented in the U.S.and around the world across myriad populations in high schools, colleges and universities, sports organizations, and all branches of the United States military services.